IbcAlpha/IBC/readme.txt

 	when TWS was installed (note that TWS needs more jar files than the IB Gateway to support its richer functionality).

+	NB: in later TWS versions there is only a single jar file that replaces the several files for earlier versions.

 	The command for running IBController has the following basic form:

 	java -cp <classpath> <otherOptions> <entryPoint> [<config file>|NULL] [<loginId> <password>]